styletronix/DevexpressAsyncGridCellLoader/README.md

 ## Persistent Cache via `KeyField`

-If your data source has a stable unique key, specify it via the constructor parameter.
+If your data source has a stable unique key, specify it through the constructor parameter.
-This enables cache persistence even when sorting or grouping changes.
+This allows cached values to persist even when sorting or grouping changes occur.

+Note: Do not use KeyField with InstantFeedbackDataSource objects.
+Accessing the key value will trigger immediate data retrieval, which defeats the purpose and performance advantages of Instant Feedback mode.

 ```vb
 _asyncHelper = New GridAsyncHelper(MyGridView, KeyField:=NameOf(MyItem.ID))